MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/call-using-microsoft-teams.md

 ## Receive calls using Teams

 Through Teams, you can receive calls in Dynamics 365 Sales Hub app.
-To receive a call, open any record such as lead, contact, or work list item.
-A notification is displayed at the bottom-right corner of the page as shown in the following image:
+When a call is received, a notification is displayed at the bottom-right corner of the page as shown in the following image:

 > [!div class="mx-imgBorder"]
 > ![Call receiving notification in Teams.](media/teams-dialer-receive-call-notification.png "Call receiving notification in Teams")

-When a call is received, the caller name is automatically displayed when the phone number is associated with a record.
+The caller name is automatically displayed when the phone number is associated with a record.
 For example, Kenny Smith is lead and has the mobile number +1 123 456 7890 associated with his lead record.
 When you receive a call from +1 123 456 7890, the name Kenny Smith is automatically displayed and select the name to open the record.

 To receive the call, select **Answer**.
 The Teams telephony panel opens and the call is connected.
 A phone call activity is created and appears on the timeline of the record.
 If the received call is not associated with any record, only a phone call activity is created.